Woodland, California: 21st century

-Within the past decade, Woodland has grown, with many additions to the community.
+Woodland has continued to grow in the early 21st century, with many additions to the community.
 Subdivisions have been built (mainly on the east side of town) and several major chain stores opened.
 This economic growth has encouraged more people to invest in the community and continue its expansion.
 In 2023, City Manager Ken Hiatt stated an estimate of 161.5 million dollars in public and private investments were to be directed to the city for further development.
 Woodland has even been named as one of the top 100 places to live in America, ranking at number 55.

 Pioneer High School opened for the 2003–04 school year.

 In 2018, thanks in part to the establishment of the new community near Pioneer High School, Spring Lake Elementary was created.
 This makes eleven elementary school in Woodland alone.

 Main Street has revived with new restaurants, a new court house, and the expansion of the Old State Theater into a 10-screen multiplex.
 With rumors spreading about the possible future of a Woodland Research and Technology Park, a hub dedicated to serving research and technology companies from surrounding areas, surely the population will continue to grow.

 Downtown Woodland, at Second and Main St.